 While such was the state of affairs in Germany, the Swedes still continued the war in Prussia with increased success.
-Early in 1629 a battle was fought near the village of Gorsnof, in which the Poles were completely defeated by General Wrangel, who, during a temporary absence of Gustavus at Stockholm, had been left in command of the army.
+Early in 1629 a battle was fought near the village of Gorsnof , in which the Poles were completely defeated by General Wrangel, who, during a temporary absence of Gustavus at Stockholm, had been left in command of the army.
 Negotiations upon this were again established, and as usual without effect; since Sigismond, encouraged by receiving information that Arnheim was at length at hand with the succours despatched by Wallenstein to his assistance, suddenly returned to his former exorbitant demands, and broke off the conference.
-The King of Sweden reached his camp nearly at the same time at which the Imperial commander effected his junction with the army under Coniecpoliski; and since it was the desire of both parties to bring the contest to a speedy conclusion, the only manœuv-ring which took place was carried on for securing a favourable position in which to offer battle.
-The
+The King of Sweden reached his camp nearly at the same time at which the Imperial commander effected his junction with the army under Coniecpoliski; and since it was the desire of both parties to bring the contest to a speedy conclusion, the only manœuvring which took place was carried on for securing a favourable position in which to offer battle.
+The Poles being at the time stationed on ground covered with underwood, and rendered difficult by numerous declivities, they determined upon shifting the scene of operations to the open plains, on which their cavalry might act with greater facility, and, with the view of effecting this object, decamped from before Graudentz, and directed their march towards the Grand Werder, while the King of Sweden followed closely upon their rear, in the hope of falling upon them with advantage by the way.
+Accident, rather than design, gave rise to the battle which followed, and which, as it was the last considerable action in which Gustavus was engaged with the forces of Sigismond, was at the same time more furiously contested than any that had preceded The Rhinegrave, Otho Louis, who commanded the cavalry of the advanced guard, had been sent with two regiments to seize a defile, which it was anticipated that Coniecpoliski would endeavour to eccupy.
+He arrived too late to effect his object, and found the pass already in the possession of the enemy; but seeing a division of Croats and light cavalry before him, he at once forgot the orders he had received to return to the main body without an engagement, if the design on which he had been sent forward should be frustrated, and after falling upon them with headlong fury, was carried so far in the ardour of pursuit, that he was assaulted in flank by an overwhelming force, and compelled to retire at full speed, with the loss of five standards and a considerable number of men.

-^{} Mauvillon, vol. ii., 239.
+^{} MAUVILLON, vol. ii., 289.